 reading "The Hobbit", I played this song over and over again and it suited the story very well.

-vocals.
+without vocals.
 The first minute or so consists of nothing but guitars, and it is somewhat reminiscent of "Dominus Sathanas".
-The

-title translates to "When the Sky Clears".
+The title translates to "When the Sky Clears".
 Like the previous song, this one allows the mind to wander, endlessly.
-There is
+There

-This one begins with fast tremolo-picked riffs, blasting drums and every bit of the cold hatred and misanthropic agony that
+song.
+This one begins with fast tremolo-picked riffs, blasting drums and every bit of the cold hatred and misanthropic agony

-can be conjured by the otherworldly shrieks of Count Grishnackh.
-There is a definite sense of urgency in the melodies presented.
+that can be conjured by the otherworldly shrieks of Count Grishnackh.
+There is a definite sense of urgency in the melodies

+presented.
 This is one final assault before the end comes.
-After a few minutes, the pace slows down a bit and the vocals convey the feeling
+After a few minutes, the pace slows down a bit and the vocals convey

-of an agonizing death.
-Again, the other instruments stop, leaving only the guitar, which uses that melancholic, bleeding,
+the feeling of an agonizing death.
+Again, the other instruments stop, leaving only the guitar, which uses that melancholic,

-open-arpeggio riffing style pretty much patented by Burzum.
-Behind the painful screams are some clean vocals that add a lot
+bleeding, open-arpeggio riffing style pretty much patented by Burzum.
+Behind the painful screams are some clean vocals that

-to the atmosphere.
+add a lot to the atmosphere.
 Choosing to use this instead of keyboards adds somewhat of an organic feel to the song.
-The listener feels
+The listener

-as if something has reached inside his chest and is firmly gripping his heart with an icy hand.
-A sense of desperation builds
+feels as if something has reached inside his chest and is firmly gripping his heart with an icy hand.
+A sense of desperation

-as you want the pain to end, even if it means that your heart will be ripped right out.
-You know that relief will come only
+builds as you want the pain to end, even if it means that your heart will be ripped right out.
+You know that relief will come

-the feeling that the journey is complete.
-This is much more complex than the intro, as well, containing many different effects
+giving the feeling that the journey is complete.
+This is much more complex than the intro, as well, containing many different

-and a melody that seems to recall a world long lost.
-Then, in the final moments, all recollection of this world is stamped
+effects and a melody that seems to recall a world long lost.
+Then, in the final moments, all recollection of this world is

 (8 Sept.
 2008)